 The preparation of financial statements in accordance with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from management's best estimates as additional information becomes available in the future.

 Controlled Entities

-Controlled not-for-profit organizations are not consolidated in the Entity's financial statements (Note 4).
+Controlled not-for-profit organizations are not consolidated in the Entity's financial statements.
+Instead disclosure is required (Note